emoacht/Monitorian/README.md

  - The name of a name/value pair must correspond to that in the default `Resources.resx` file to override it.

 ## History

+Ver 3.6 2021-9-30

+- Add it (Italian) language.
+Thanks to @GhostyJade!
+- Fix count for scan process

 Ver 3.5 2021-9-9